Tochemey/ego-contrib/eventstore/postgres/README.md

 ## Testing
 - `go test ./...` exercises the full suite
-- `eventstore/postgres/testkit.go` launches PostgreSQL via Dockertest and offers helpers like `SchemaUtils`
+- `eventstore/postgres/helper_test.go` launches PostgreSQL via Testcontainers-Go and offers helpers like `SchemaUtils`
 - The repository-level `earthly +test` target runs all module tests if you already rely on Earthly

 ## Operational Notes